Siocraft/.github/profile/README.md

-# Hi there from SioCraft 🚀
+# Hi there from Siocraft 🚀

 ## Introduction 💻